All Products

 Field list

-• Text: varchar and char.
+• Text: varchar, char.

-• Numeric: int, Smallint, tinyint, and float.
+• Numeric: int, smallint, tinyint, float.

-• Datetime: date.
+• Date/Time: date.
 The MaxCompute compute engine supports datetime.

 Note